LabKey/wnprc-modules/docker/README.md

 ## Running multiple instances of LabKey in same Server

 We created a folder called `development` in this repo.
 This folder contains a simplify version of the main `compose.yaml` file.
 It only has two services: labkey and ngnix.
 To start a secondary version of labkey in the test server.
 Copy the development folder, and rename it to particular project.
-Within the new folder, you have to edit three of files:
+Within the new folder, you have to edit three files:

  1. `.env`
  1. `nginx/nginx.conf`
  1. `compose.yaml`

-In the `.env` file, edit the following variables: `LK_DANGER_PORT` to other number than 8080, this is the port which Labkey service will use outside the Docker container. `LK_SECURE_PORT` this port is the one user will need to add to the test server URL to access your instance of LabKey (e.g. https://.primate.wisc.edu:8443).
+In the `.env` file, edit the following variables: `LK_DANGER_PORT` to other number than 8080, this is the port which LabKey service will use outside the Docker container. `LK_SECURE_PORT` this port is the one users will need to add to the test server URL to access your instance of LabKey (e.g. https://.primate.wisc.edu:8443).
 List of ports and databases used for each instance of LabKey in the test-server can be found in this private page: [Test_Servers](https://github.com/WNPRC-EHR-Services/EHR_Documentation/blob/master/sop/Test_Servers.md).
-Update the list once your instance is up and running. `LK_BASE_URL` to a unique name for your new labkey service, it has to match the name you will modify in the `compose.yaml` file. `PG_NAME` to a database you are planning to use with your new instances of LabKey.
+Update the list once your instance is up and running. `LK_BASE_URL` to a unique name for your new LabKey service, it has to match the name you will modify in the `compose.yaml` file. `PG_NAME` to a database you are planning to use with your new instances of LabKey.

 In the `ngnix.conf` file you need to edit the following: `proxy_pass` at the end of the file, to the name you have selected for your new service, it also has to match the name on your `compose.yaml` and `.env` files.

-Finally, in your `compose.yaml` file edit the name of the labkey service, it should be unique, therefore check other development folder for all the names used.
+Finally, in your `compose.yaml` file edit the name of the LabKey service, it should be unique, therefore check other development folder for all the names used.

 All the auxiliary LabKey instances can be manage via the manage_all_continers.sh script.
 This script accepts two values (-s || -d), s starts all the containers in the docker folder.
 Starts with the primary which contains postgres and than looks for any folder that starts with dev.